kevinzyli02/ENGI301/project_01/README.md

 <h1> GameBeagle: PocketBeagle turned into Gameboy</h1>
 Hello!
-While the project does not completely work, here are the steps that I took to address some of the problems I faced.
+While the project is not functional, here are the steps that I took to address some of the problems I faced.
 Please look at the Hackster page for more information! (https://www.hackster.io/kzl3/gamebeagle-a7b722#overview)

+<h2> Challenges </h2>
 The biggest challenge I faced was actually getting an emulator to run.
 I tried my setup with Retroarch, visualboyadvance-m, desmume and Advance MAME with little success.

 To install retroarch, I tried two methods using apt and snap store.
 In order to install using apt, sudo apt install retroarch, which did not have any issues installing.
 However, I would always encounter the same problems as seen below.
 I messed around with the retroarch.cfg file with little success.
 Similar problems occured when running through the snap store.